LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 Nope.
 Nor is it sweat-proof.
 Be careful.

 ## What is the most common issue for RL?
-People not pushing the lipo battery in all the way and therefore the Loop will have more frequent problems.
+People not [pushing the lipo battery](https://loopkit.github.io/loopdocs/setup/requirements/rileylink/#assembling-rl) in all the way when they first assemble their RL.
+It takes quite a bit of push to get the plug in well enough.
+If not secured well, Loop will have more frequent problems.

 ## Can I use more than one RL at a time?
 Will it improve anything?
 Yes, you can have two turned on, but it won't help anything really.
 Loop only uses one RL at a time.
-IF you have several RLs turned on in Loop settings, your Loop will only look for another RL after looping fails for over 15 minutes on the original RL.
-In my experience, it is rare that looping would fail for more than 15 minutes and a second RL would help in the same environment.
+IF you have several RLs turned on in Loop settings, your Loop will only look for another RL after Loop fails for over 15 minutes on the original RL.
+In my experience, it is rare that Loop would fail for more than 15 minutes and a second RL would help in the same environment.
 If one RL gets damaged though and you need to swap out to a second RL, there's no issues with that.
-That will work fine for either Medtronic or Omnipod.

 ## Can I run Loop without a RL?
 Nope.